tobixoxo/MIPS/README.md

 # MIPS
 * Contains various programs in MIPS language
 * divided into subfolders
-* each folder has a readme, which contains codes for simple problems added in their readme files
+* each folder has a readme, which contains codes for some simple problems (added in their readme files)